Community-A-4E/Community-A-4E.github.io/index.md

 ### Version 2.3 Changelog: Featured Items

 #### Added
 - AGM-45 Shrike seeker head selection compatibility and sound response.
 There are some limitations that require pilot attention.
-After you rearm and before takeoff, a new set of new bindings (LSHIFT+1, 2, 4, 5) allow you to define the desired seeker head reponse for each station.
+After you rearm and before takeoff, a new set of new bindings (LSHIFT+1, 2, 4, 5) allow you to define the desired seeker head response for each station.
 Dynamic spawn A-4E-C units with AGM-45s in their loadout assume a MK 50 seeker.
 - AN/APR-25 RHWS audio responses for SA-8, SA-10, SA-11, SA-13, and SA-19 search and tracking radars.
 Like the SA-3, these units give no audible launch indication.
 - AN/ARA-63 MCL (ICLS) compatibility with Veinticinco de Mayo carrier.
 - A-4E-C (Scooter) version number is recorded in DCS.log.